fabianferno/lightlink-lucky/docs/guide.md

 - When the thirdweb site opens connect to your MetaMask wallet.
 - When developing this Crypto App we used the Testnet "Mumbai (MATIC)"
-- Release Name: Crypto Lottery Dapp v1
+- Release Name: LightLink Lucky Dapp v1
-- Description: Crypto Lottery Dapp by Valyn D'Silva
+- Description: LightLink Lucky Dapp by Valyn D'Silva
 - Create Release > Sign
 - The Contract releases on the Polygon network.
 Releasing is free (gasless).
 - Deploy Now